 - 1. Develop and implement the New Mexico Works program, a TANF program designed to provide cash assistance, child care, and supportive services to New Mexico's needy families to assist them in achieving self-sufficiency.
 The state will: - a.
-Assist recipients to obtain and keep employment that is sufficient to sustain and strengthen the family; - b Provide parents with education and training, job preparation and readiness, and work and support services to enable them to obtain and retain employment, thereby assist them to leave the program; - c.
+Assist recipients to obtain and keep employment that is sufficient to sustain and strengthen the family; - b.
+Provide parents with education and training, job preparation and readiness, and work and support services to enable them to obtain and retain employment, which thereby assists them to leave the program; - c.
 Move program participants into the workforce and off cash assistance and provide transitional services and program features supporting employment retention; - d.
 Provide assistance and services to recipients that focus on addressing and overcoming barriers to participation in work activities; - e.
 Provide a reasonable level and duration of support for those who are not able to transition into employment in the near term; - f.
 Allow for NMW assistance and services to be available in all geographic areas of the state; - g.
 Encourage family formation by rule and policy formulation supportive of two-parent families; and - h.
-Align certain NMW and Supplemental Nutrition Assistance Program

-(SNAP) provisions in order to simplify the programs and to control the program's administrative costs.

-- 2. Implement the Family Violence Option under TANF. - 3.
-Implement Separate State Programs using Maintenance of Effort (MOE) funds.
+Align certain NMW and Supplemental Nutrition Assistance Program (SNAP) provisions in order to simplify the programs and to control the program's administrative costs. - 2.
+Implement the Family Violence Option under TANF. - 3.
+Implement Separate State Programs using Maintenance of Effort (MOE) funds. - 4.
+Implement the state's statutory Rape Prevention Education plan for law enforcement officers. - 5.
+Implement an Out-of-Wedlock Birth Reduction plan for state.